 Provide ventilation with a bag-valve-mask (BVM).
-Consider using BVM with PEEP valve at 3 cm H_2O .
+Consider using BVM with PEEP valve at 3 cmH2O.
 Proper use of the BVM includes appropriate mask selection and positioning to ensure a good seal.
 If possible, utilization of the BVM is best accomplished with two people: one person uses both hands to seal the mask and position the airway, while the other person provides ventilation.
 If the patient has some respiratory effort; synchronize ventilations with the patient's own inhalation effort, when possible.
+Use of PEEP valve can be especially helpful when patient is difficult to ventilate.